 Who is participating?

-What will attendees learn?
+What did attendees learn?

 - Solar open houses are a chance to visit homes and businesses that use solar energy, green building design, energy efficiency, electric vehicles, and other innovative or proven technologies.